epfl-ada/ada-2023-project-adapowerup2023/README.md

 ## Abstract

 Every beer tells a story, evoking a spectrum of emotions in its drinker.
 By delving into the rich textual content of the reviews, we can find the perfect beer, matches our desired mood.
 Our research is focused on determining how different beers relate to various moods expressed in reviews on popular platforms of BeerAdvocate and RateBeer.
 Reviews are analyzed and scored based on primary emotions including joy, sadness, anger, fear, love, and surprise, applying NLP techniques, specifically Sentence-Bert for semantic similarity detection.
-Furthermore, we will determine the relationship between the characteristics of various beers and the moods they evoke, as identified in user reviews, which can benefit the marketing industry.
+Furthermore, we have determined the relationship between the characteristics of various beers and the moods they evoke, as identified in user reviews, which can benefit the marketing industry.
 Moreover, the connections between the emotions users exhibit while writing reviews and their various ratings are examined.
 Finally, a mood-based recommendation list of beer styles is created based on the mapped emotion scores.

 ## Research Questions
 - How do the characteristics of different beers align with the moods identified in reviews?
     * In what moods do users tend to write comments?
     * Does a specific correlation exist between beer styles and the range of emotions identified in consumer reviews?
     * Is there a pattern between higher-rated beers and reviews scored higher by positive emotions ?
-    * What kinds of moods do the best-selling beers tend to match?
+    * What kinds of moods do the most-popular beers tend to match?
     * Are there any regional distribution characteristics of users’ moods towards beer?
     * What is the perfect beer for any mood?

 ## Additional Information
 ### Selection of Emotions for Review Analysis
-The primary emotions listed in Figure 1 below will be used to score the reviews.
+The primary emotions listed in Figure 1 below is used to score the reviews.
 It is selected by analyzing the literature of emotion detection, and these emotions are found to be the main headings of emotions known as Parrot's emotion model.

 ![image](https://github.com/epfl-ada/ada-2023-project-adapowerup2023/assets/80288512/4783bb5a-33d8-48c4-ad01-cfd266eae77a)